tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 18: Functional UI Testing][18]**

 In this episode of 10-4 we look at a new type of test coming in Visual Studio Team System 2010 known as the coded UI test.
-Coded UI tests can be created to automatically navigate through your application&#8217;s UI, which in turn can be used to verify that the paths your users might take through your application are working properly.
+Coded UI tests can be created to automatically navigate through your application's UI, which in turn can be used to verify that the paths your users might take through your application are working properly.
 You can also add validation logic along the way to verify the properties of objects within the UI.
 Much like unit tests can quickly surface regressions on a method or function level, coded UI tests can bring the same level of rapid automated testing capabilities to the UI layer.

 This demo is based on an early build of Visual Studio Team System 2010 Beta 1.

 **[Episode 19: Service Discovery with WCF][19]**

 WCF in .NET 4 includes an implementation of the WS-Discovery protocol.
 Sounds exciting right?
 Actually it is very cool because it allows you to build applications and services that can discover other services using UDP multicast messages or via a discovery proxy.
-In this episode I&#8217;ll walk through the Service Discovery lab where we build a messenger style application I call &#8220;ChatWOW&#8221;.
+In this episode I'll walk through the Service Discovery lab where we build a messenger style application I call “ChatWOW”.
 In this lab you will see how to make your service discoverable and how you can discover other services.
 Later when Beta 1 is released, you can try it yourself.

 Update: The WCF/WF4 Training Kit is now live at http://code.msdn.microsoft.com/wcfwf4 so you can try it yourself.